Jack Jones (American football): Professional career

+New England Patriots

+2022

-Jones was drafted by the New England Patriots with the 121st pick in the fourth round of the 2022 NFL Draft.
+Jones was selected by the New England Patriots with the 121st pick in the fourth round of the 2022 NFL draft.
 On June 9, 2022, Jones officially signed his rookie deal with the Patriots.
 The deal involved a $746,984 signing bonus and four years totaling $3.6 million in salary.

 Jones made his first career start in the Patriots' Week 4 game against the Green Bay Packers.
 In the first half of the game, Jones had a forced fumble and fumble recovery as well as a pick-six off Aaron Rodgers in the 27-24 overtime loss.
 Jones became just the fourth player in NFL history to return an interception thrown by Rodgers for a touchdown, joining Tanard Jackson, William Jackson III, and Jamel Dean.

 In Week 5 against the Detroit Lions, Jones recorded his second interception of the season off a throw by Jared Goff.
 Through the first five weeks, Jones was rated the number one cornerback in single-coverage by Pro Football Focus with a rating of 92.
-He played in 13 games with two starts, recording 30 tackles, two interceptions, and six passes defensed.
+He played in 13 games with two starts, recording 30 tackles, two interceptions, and six passes defended.
+On December 31, 2022, Jones was placed on season–ending injured reserve.

+2023

+Jones entered the 2023 season as a starting cornerback, however in practice prior to Week 1, he suffered a hamstring injury.
+He was placed on injured reserve on September 9, 2023.
+He was activated on October 21.

+The night before the Patriots Week 9 game vs the Washington Commanders, Jones missed curfew at the team hotel and was benched and played a reduced role.
+He also played a career-low 10 snaps vs the Indianapolis Colts the next week.
+He was waived the next day on November 13, 2023.

+Las Vegas Raiders

+On November 14, 2023, Jones was claimed off waivers by the Las Vegas Raiders, reuniting with former high school and college coach Antonio Pierce.
+In a Week 15 game against the Los Angeles Chargers, Jones snagged a one-handed interception on an errant screen pass from Chargers quarterback Easton Stick.
+He returned it for a touchdown, capping off Las Vegas’ scoring in a stunning 63-21 victory.
+Then the next week on Christmas Day, in a Week 16 victory against Kansas City Chiefs, he intercepted a Patrick Mahomes pass, returning it for his second touchdown in two weeks.
+Following the touchdown, in celebration, Jones offered the intercepted ball to a young Chiefs fan.
+Jones then snatched the ball back after the child reached out to grab it.
+The clip went viral, leading Jones to explain that he wasn’t trying to steal the ball from the child but instead from an adult fan standing behind the child and his parents attempting to steal it.

+On April 6, 2025, Jones was released by the Raiders.

+Miami Dolphins

+On July 26, 2025, Jones signed with the Miami Dolphins.